Upper Silvis, Lake Mahoney, on the Tongass National Forest. Photo courtesy: USFS / Christy Bullard

 Over the course of 2021, the U.S. Forest Service will work with community partners to craft a Sustainable Trails Strategy for the Tongass National Forest.
 This project will set shared priorities and create partnerships needed for an improved, more sustainable set of trails in the Tongass.
 The project will be led by Alaska Trails under a USFS Challenge Cost Share agreement.
 The process and products of this project will be based on Alaska Trails’ Statewide Trails Investment Strategy released in spring 2020.
 This process offers an exciting opportunity for communities in Southeast Alaska to share their priorities for trails and recreation with the Forest Service.

-STARTING POINT: NATIONAL USFS POLICY
+NATIONAL USFS POLICY

 This Tongass Sustainable Trails Strategy project builds from two national Forest Service policy documents: “National Strategy for a Sustainable Trail System” and the related “10-Year Trail Challenge – 2020 to 2030”.